kbook6/kbook6/README.md

 ## Hi there 👋

 I'm Katherine Book, an aspiring sustainability analyst and global citizen passionate about sustainability, biotech, and global collaboration.
+I've dabbled a little in coding, and here's what I've learned!
 🧪🌎🌱

 ## ⟡ About Me ⟡